Enhanced Representative Availability Process (ERAP) FAQs

 How will my DSG know if I have given sufficient availability to the ELU?

 A representative should provide availability commensurate with the number of claimants you represent, monitoring both the number of newly acquired claimants and those currently waiting for a hearing to be scheduled.
-You should provide sufficient availability for OHO to schedule hearings in a manner that keeps pace with the number of claimants you agree to represent and with the number of schedulable cases pending without delaying the Agency’s ability to schedule your clients’ cases.
-Please keep in mind that OHO no longer has a “backlog.”
-OHO is currently positioned to offer hearing dates to most cases as soon as manner of appearance development is completed, if a representative provides sufficient availability.
+You should provide sufficient availability for SSA to schedule hearings in a manner that keeps pace with the number of claimants you agree to represent and with the number of schedulable cases pending without delaying SSA’s ability to schedule your clients’ cases.
+SSA is positioned to offer hearing dates to most claimants as soon as manner of appearance development is completed.

-What happens if a representative/DSG does not provide sufficient availability to the ELU?
+What happens if a representative/DSG does not provide sufficient availability?

-If a representative/DSG does not give sufficient availability, the ELU will contact you by email and/or phone to request the additional availability be provided.
+If a representative/DSG does not provide sufficient availability, the ELU will contact you by email and/or phone to request a specific number of additional hearing slots.
 We will communicate using the scheduling contact information associated with your DSG.
-As it is explained in the email, the representative will have five (5) business days to provide additional availability.
-The Agency asks that you submit additional availability to the appropriate email box promptly.
+The representative will have five (5) business days to provide additional availability.
+SSA asks that you submit additional availability to the appropriate email box promptly.
 You will be able to provide us information regarding additional available days and/or additional available representatives by email for the Target Scheduling Month (TSM).
 If we do not hear from you after five (5) business days, we will send you a second follow-up email.
 If no response is received after another five (5) days, we will schedule additional cases as appropriate, based on our request for additional availability.
 We will attempt to accommodate the additional availability on the days you previously identified as available for the TSM.
 However, if you did not provide us additional days or representatives to cover the additional hearings we need to schedule, we may schedule hearings for days and times that you did not indicate as available for your DSG.
-Providing insufficient availability may lead to possible disciplinary action.
+Providing insufficient availability may violate our rules of conduct and standards of responsibility (20 CFR 404.1740/416.1540 (b)(3)(iii).

 The NHC shares the availability your DSG provides to each region.
 A representative does not need to send separate availability for cases pending with the NHC.
 However, as NHCs generally share representative availability with the region where the case originated, DSGs should consider their schedulable NHC cases, and where the cases originated, when assessing how much availability to provide for a region.